 With its parks, elegant boulevards and architecture, there is a very strong European influence in Buenos Aires.
 The main areas are as follow:

 - Microcentro, for Plaza de Mayo and shopping.
 When walking down one of the busy streets, you will hear many guys saying "cambio, cambio".
 These guys are part of the black market for currency exchange.
-In short, you can change your money at an official outlet for one price; or you can exchange cash on the street with these guys and get the "blue" dollar rate – which gives about 25% more pesos.
+Basically, you can change your money at an official outlet for one price; or you can exchange cash on the street with these guys and get the "blue" dollar rate – which gives about 25% more pesos.
 Watch out for counterfeit notes though.

 - Palermo, lots of fancy restaurants, little boutiques, and nightlife.